You can make a difference...

 Composers: music by Bill Gale (BMI)

-[professional name of William Gula] and
+[professional name of Wasyl Gula], and

-lyric by Irvin J. Wagner (affiliation unknown)
+lyric by Irvin J. Wagner (not affiliated)

 Orig.
 Publishers: Gala Music Publishing, Inc. (BMI) and